masoud-bahrami/ConsumerDrivenContract.Net/README.md

 ## Contract Tests

-One of the most common forms of end-to-end testing are the **API test**.
+One of the most common forms of end-to-end testing is the **API test**.
 When we talk about the api test, we really want to test api contracts.
 The server and its consumers can communicate in two ways.
 * The server can change the contract whenever it wants, and consumers must adapt to it
 * The API contract is drived from consumers needs and so server only change contracts if the change does not break any consumer.